The Lost City of Z (book): Reception

 The Lost City of Z was reviewed by Rich Cohen in the Sunday New York Times Book Review, who said it was "a powerful narrative, stiff-lipped and Victorian at the center, trippy at the edges, as if one of those stern men of Conrad had found himself trapped in a novel by García Márquez."
 The Washington Post described it as "a thrill ride from start to finish."

 Critic Michiko Kakutani ranked it as one of the ten best books of 2009.
 In her review, Kakutani wrote that it:

-At the same time, the book did face some criticism.
-Writing for The Wall Street Journal, Simon Winchester said the book was "captivating" but faulted Grann's credulity, especially his imagined observations of the ruins of "Z" and theorizing about what happened to Fawcett.
-Winchester wrote, "Oh, please.
-It is all just too pat, too wanting in healthy skepticism."
-Hugh Thomson wrote in The Washington Post that Grann's book "is intelligent and nuanced, as one might expect from a New Yorker staff writer.
-But it is also a source of distortion, as it ignores or inflates much available material on Fawcett."
-John Hemming dismissed much of the book as hyperbolic in his review for The Times Literary Supplement, concluding, "It is a pity that a writer as good as Grann chose to study this unimportant, disagreeable and ultimately pathetic man.
-It is an even greater pity that he decided to inflate and distort so much of this sad story."
+Writing for The Wall Street Journal, Simon Winchester said the book was "captivating" but faulted Grann for not having more doubts about the ruins of “Z” being an ancient city.After the movie adaptation, John Hemming dismissed much of the movie’s source material -- and Fawcett’s importance -- as hyperbolic in a piece for The Times Literary Supplement, concluding that Fawcett was an "unimportant, disagreeable and ultimately pathetic man."

 The book appeared on several "best" and "notable books of the year" lists, including that of Entertainment Weekly, The Washington Post, The Boston Globe, Publishers Weekly, Sunday New York Times, The Christian Science Monitor, Bloomberg, the Providence Journal, The Globe and Mail, Evening Standard, Amazon, and McClatchy Newspapers.
 Barnes & Noble ranked The Lost City of Z as the single best nonfiction book of 2009.